-The supper club is re-invented for the next generation at Yvonne's, banishing any possible ghosts from the former Locke-Ober’s, and leaving just enough of the old girl (the beautiful hand carved original bar and woodwork) to recognize her former self.
-The entrance is a bit mysterious and the outer bar area a happening scene.
-Walk through the “library” a cozy space that looks like it’s right out of an Anthropologie catalogue and you’ll find lime green banquettes, fancy chandeliers and a modern web of lighting.
-I especially enjoyed the small plates, meant for sharing and making it possible to taste a good many flavors from the kitchen.
-Baked Oysters Savannah are a nod to the previous, well-heeled crowd, combining lobster, porcini cream and parmesan into a decadently rich mouthful.
-Seared haloumi has just the right sweet and savory combination and is a favorite that doesn’t disappoint.
-Be sure to make a reservation, there is usually a line.
-Try one of their crowd pleasing punch bowls presented in unusual vessels.
-The Goodbye, Me features Moroccan mint infused gin, sake, watermelon, lemon and champagne.
-I think it gets the name honestly!
+The supper club is reinvented for the next generation at Yvonne's, banishing any possible ghosts from the former Locke-Ober’s, and leaving just enough of the old girl (the beautiful hand-carved original bar and woodwork) to recognize her former self.
+The entrance is a bit mysterious, and the outer-bar area a happening scene.
+Walk through the “library,” a cozy space that looks like it’s right out of an Anthropologie catalog, and you’ll find lime-green banquettes, fancy chandeliers, and a modern web of lighting.
+The small plates are meant for sharing and make it possible to taste a good many flavors from the kitchen.
+Baked oysters Savannah are a nod to the well-heeled crowd, combining lobster, porcini cream, and Parmesan into a decadently rich mouthful.
+Seared halloumi has just the right sweet-and-savory combination and is a favorite that doesn’t disappoint.
+Be sure to make a reservation; there is usually a line.
+Try one of their crowd-pleasing punch bowls presented in unusual vessels.
+The "Goodbye, Me"—with Moroccan-mint-infused gin, sake, watermelon, lemon, and champagne—lives up to its name.